IceGawd/VoltageDimentionalReduction/TODO/June20.md

 ## Minor changes
-* To implement greedy search we need to add one landmark at a time.
-Which means that Problem.optimize and compute_voltages should work on a single landmark at a time.
+* Problem.optimize and compute_voltages should work on a single landmark at a time.
+* Problem set_matrix uses a self.matrix to compute the matrix just once
+* In general minimize number of parameters, move shared parameters to config.params
+* Avignha to write directions for how to create documentation.
+Documentation.md
+* Put data files on Google drive
+*
+## Testing
+Testing should give a pass/fail and not require human judgement.
+(Other than visualization)
+* For Kmeans - test based on average distance to centroid.
+* For Solver - test using a random walk simulator as a comparison
+* Shivani - to go over python files on clean_code and write tests.

+## ongoing
+* Avighna works on improving visualization
+* Yoav works on selecting landmarks.

 ## Characterizing the neighborhood of landmarks
 We want to choose the resistance to the ground so that it would capture low dimensional structure.